-With that in mind, here are a few ideas—in no particular order—to help you lead better in the coming year.
+Here are a bunch of ideas—in no particular order—to help you lead better.

 1. Grow deeper in your walk with God.

-It is foolish and arrogant of us to think that we can lead effectively in ministry if we are not first seeking a deeper relationship with the One we serve.
-Click here for more ideas on how you can grow deeper in your walk with God.
+It’s foolish and arrogant to think we can lead effectively in ministry if we’re not first seeking a deeper relationship with the One we serve.

 2. Lead your family well.

-What happens—or doesn’t happen—at home will greatly impact how you lead your ministry.
-More importantly, those people at home are a higher priority than those people you lead in the church.
+What happens—or doesn’t happen—at home greatly impacts how you lead your ministry.
+More importantly, those people at home are a higher priority than those you lead at church.

-As I have led Children’s & Family Ministries for nearly 30 years, I have always said that if I fail in my home, then I have failed, regardless of what my ministry looks like.
+While leading Children’s & Family Ministries for nearly 30 years, I’ve always said if I fail in my home, then I have failed, regardless of what my ministry looks like.

-Do not allow yourself to be in a position, 10 or 15 years from now, where you look back and realize you invested more in your ministry than you did in your family.
-You will regret it.
+Don’t let yourself be in a position, years from now, where you look back and realize you invested more in your ministry than in your family.
+You’ll regret it.